oncoscape/chinook/README.md

 passing back and forth between Javascript in the browser, and computational servers (typically written in R and Python).
 Chinook thus facilitates the construction of loosely-coupled, highly interactive webapps.
-Our main focus in computational biology, bioinformatics, and solid tumor translational research [(see STTR)](http://www.sttrcancer.org); the methods presented here can easily be applied in other fields.
+Our main focus lies in computational biology, bioinformatics, and solid tumor translational research [(see STTR)](http://www.sttrcancer.org).
+Tthe methods presented here, however, can easily be applied in other fields.

 Our protocol gets its name from the [Chinook